Code-Institute-Submissions/Diabekki-Horror_Adventure_Game_NovResub/README.md

 ### Errors

-  - The most common error I have seen was "line too long" which was easily avoided using line breaks.
+  - The most common error I have seen was "line too long" which was easily avoided using line breaks but I could break for a small few lines of code as it affected the function of the code
-  - I was getting errors from the template provided that had been there when I had done my previous Love Sandwiches mini-project.
+  - I was getting errors from the template provided that had been there already when I had done my previous Love Sandwiches mini-project.
   With regards to my project, it did not affect the functionality or playability of the game.
     - After communicating the issue to my class lead I was made aware that it was a template issue I was not responsible to fix.